Register for a Location Specific Practice Number (LSPN) and get accreditation to claim Medicare benefits.

 - your LSPN must be current on the date you performed the service and be specific to the location

-Read about claiming choices for health professionals.
+Read about online options for health professionals.

 There are different payment rates for diagnostic imaging services listed in the DIST depending on: